OleVik/grav-plugin-adminstyles/README.md

 # [Grav](http://getgrav.org/) Admin Styles Plugin

-Adds a small variety of custom styles to the [Admin-plugin](https://github.com/getgrav/grav-plugin-admin/), by injecting CSS-files which override the default.
+Adds a variety of custom styles to the [Admin-plugin](https://github.com/getgrav/grav-plugin-admin/), by injecting CSS-files which override the default.
 All styles are based on the default style for the Admin-plugin, but do not altar it.

 All styles are generated from Sass/SCSS, and the compiled files are compressed and the corresponding `.map.css`-files included.

-**Note**: This is a pre-release, and somewhat of a work in progress.
-Please report any issues or inconsistencies through the [issue-tracker](https://github.com/olevik/grav-plugin-adminstyles/issues).

 # Installation and Configuration